 Online students can use Interlibrary Loan to get books, articles (print and electronic), and microfiche sent to them from the King Library collection and libraries around the world.
 Here's some information on Interlibrary Loan:

 First Time Users

-First time users need to set up an account for Interlibrary Loan.
-You'll need an SJSU ID number to do this.
-Indicate your status as a Distance Student on this form to assure the correct borrowing privileges for your account - like getting King Library materials mailed to you.
+First time users need to set up an account with Interlibrary Loan.
+You'll use your SJSUOne ID and password to do this.
+Indicate your status as a Distance Student in your profile to assure the correct borrowing privileges for your account, like getting King Library materials mailed to you.

 Request an Item through Interlibrary Loan

 Request articles through the Find It link in the databases or directly from the Interlibrary Loan website.
 Distance students may request books through Interlibrary Loan and have them delivered to their home, free of charge.
 You pay the expense of mailing them back to the Library.* Using the U.S. Postal Service's Media Mail rate is usually the most affordable option for doing this.

 Items can be returned to Interlibrary Loan using the postal service's Media Mail rate.
 Mail to: